CogSciUOS/asparagus/report/chapter_4_todo.md

 Task distributions are marked `like this`.
 It indicates where you can write about your model/approach.

 In the following, it is described which scheme to follow and which questions you should answer when writing about your approach.
+The text should be
+* ~2 pages total (excluding figures)
+* not include any code, except it really is necessary for explanatory purposes (code will be in our github repo which Ulf and Axel will inspect); however, it is always good to refer to the directory etc. where to find what you are talking about

 ## Describing your model:
 INTRODUCTION
-- 2-3 introductory sentences ( e.g., One supervised approach for training a model is xxx.
+* you should include 2-3 introductory sentences as a start, summarizing your apporach( e.g., One supervised approach for training a model is xxx.
 It uses xxx and works like xxx.)
-- What approach did I choose? (short)
+* What approach did I choose? (keep it short)
 - Why did I choose it?
 (What are the advantages/disadvantages of the model/ap- proach?
 What results do I expect?) (short)